 What are the side effects?
-The most common side effects with Shingrix include pain and swelling where you got the shot, muscle pain, tiredness, headache, chills, fever, and stomach troubles.
+The most common side effects with Shingrix include pain and swelling where the needle went in you skin, muscle pain, tiredness, headache, chills, fever, and stomach troubles.
 With any vaccine, there is a chance of a severe allergic reaction.
-Also, since Zostavax is a live virus vaccine, it is also possible to get a small chickenpox-like rash around the spot where you got the shot.

 Who Shouldn’t Get the Shingles Vaccine?

 - You’re allergic to any of the ingredients.